Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Acknowledgements

 \section{Acknowledgements}

 The author is immensely grateful to Matthew A. Papanikolas for many valuable discussions and for pointing out the appropriate references that have aided in the completion of this paper.
 The author further thanks him for his encouragement throughout the process of writing this paper.
-The author also thanks Chieh-Yu Chang, O\u{g}uz Gezm\.{i}\c{s}, and Federico Pellarin for their helpful comments and suggestions; and Andreas Maurischat for his questions that helped in closing a gap in the proof of one of the results.
+The author also thanks Chieh-Yu Chang, O\u{g}uz Gezm\.{i}\c{s}, and Federico Pellarin for helpful comments and suggestions; Yen-Tsung Chen for helpful discussions; and Andreas Maurischat for his questions that helped in closing a gap in the proof of one of the results.
+Finally, the author is thankful to the referees for many questions, comments, and suggestions, which have helped correct arguments and greatly improved clarity of arguments and exposition.